athomasq/athomasq.github.io/investing/investing-in-public-appendices/constructing-coherent-portfolio.md

 ----

 This is perhaps the area where I've evolved the most.
+My first few angel investments were ad hoc and unsystematic; there was very little science or rigour behind how much, or when, or where I invested.
+As a result, I think my portfolio was definitely less than the sum of its parts.

-Given power law outcomes, current valuations, capital constraints and risk preferences, how should I structure my portfolio?
+So this year I spent some time thinking about how to create a performant and internally consistent portfolio.
+Given power law outcomes, current valuations, capital constraints and risk preferences, how should I structure my investing?
 How many investments a year, what cheque size, which rounds, what valuation ranges, when to follow on, when to exit, what win/loss ratios to target, how to recycle and so on?
 There are lot of moving parts.

 So naturally, I built a model and scienced the shit out of it.
 Here's where I ended up: